The early evolution of magnetar rotation -- II. Rapidly rotating magnetars: Implications for Gamma-Ray Bursts and Super Luminous Supernovae: Introduction

 \section{Introduction}

 The mechanism of gamma-ray bursts (GRBs) has been a critical area of research since their discovery \citep{Klebesadel1973}.
 Some long-duration GRBs are known to be accompanied by core collapse supernovae (SNe) (e.g. \citealt{Stanek2003, Woosley2006}), suggesting a central engine that could either be a stellar-mass black hole (a ``collapsar,'' e.g., \citealt{Woosley1993, MacFadyen1999, Barkov2008, Gottlieb2022}) or a rapidly-rotating, highly-magnetic neutron star (a ``millisecond magnetar,'' e.g., \citealt{Usov1992, Thompson2004, Metzger2007, Metzger2011}).
 Magnetar models are also invoked for short-duration GRBs with extended emission \citep{Metzger2008, Bucciantini2012} and GRBs having X-ray plateaus (e.g. \citealt{Lyons2010, Rowlinson2014}).
+However, some studies suggest that short duration GRBs may not be produced by long-lived magnetars (see \citealt{Beniamini2021, Ricci2021} for example). \cite{Ricci2021} argue that a powerful magnetar as a merger remnant can be excluded for certain range of ejecta mass.